 Strategic Metrics

 The following strategic level metrics are aligned with the EGI Strategic Plan [R8], which is a PM24 deliverable.
 The key areas of the strategy and the project level objectives have been aligned to the metrics using an “EGI Balance Scorecard” which sets out a strategic management and measurement framework that can be used to track the execution of the strategy.
-The framework proposed is an adaptation of the strategy map using the “Balanced Scorecard” mechanism outlined for non-profit organisations that provides an integrated framework for describing and translating strategy through the use of linked performance measures from a number of key perspectives.
+The framework proposed is an adaptation of the Strategy Map using the “Balanced Scorecard” mechanism outlined for non-profit organisations that provides an integrated framework for describing and translating strategy through the use of linked performance measures from a number of key perspectives.
 In the most common form, these perspectives are: Customer, Internal Processes, Employee Learning and Growth, and Financial.
 The balanced scorecard acts as a measurement system, strategic management system, and communication tool.

-In its most recent evolution, this is coupled with the Strategy map, a multi-layered diagram grouping the strategic objectives by perspectives and linking them with arrows to identify a cause-effect relationship.
-Applying this technique to EGI, the strategy map includes also the values that need to be upheld by the people involved in the organisation, the strategic themes (i.e., grouping of objectives that run across the perspectives) as defined in the EGI2020 strategy and with the mission/vision at the top.
-The strategy map is a useful tool to design and communicate a strategy.
+In its most recent evolution, this is coupled with the Strategy Map, a multi-layered diagram grouping the strategic objectives by perspectives and linking them with arrows to identify a cause-effect relationship.
+Applying this technique to EGI, the Strategy Map includes also the values that need to be upheld by the people involved in the organisation, the strategic themes (i.e., grouping of objectives that run across the perspectives) as defined in the EGI2020 strategy and with the mission/vision at the top.
+The Strategy Map is a useful tool to design and communicate a strategy.

 Given the not-for-profit nature of EGI, the balance scorecard needs to be adapted.
 The selected perspectives include are: